 When it comes to 3D printers, there are many complexities to it which can make people wonder whether they are safe to use.
 I’ve been wondering this myself, so I’ve done some research and put what I found out together in this article.

 Will I be safe after I use a 3D printer?
 Yes, with the right precautions and knowledge you will be fine, like most things out there.
-The safety of 3D printing comes down to how competent you are to minimise potential risks that can arise.
+The safety of 3D printing comes down to how competent you are to minimize potential risks that can arise.
 If you are aware of the risks and actively control them, health risks are minimal.

 Many people use 3D printers without knowing the necessary information to keep themselves and people around them safe.
 People have made mistakes so you don’t have to so keep reading to brush up on your 3D printer safety.

-Should I Worry About Hazardous Fumes?
+Should I Worry About Toxic Fumes with 3D Printing?

 3D printing involves the injection of material in layers at high temperatures.
 They can be used with many different materials, the most popular ones being ABS & PLA.